pythonicmux/multiorderAlgorithm/README.md

 internal robot "state" and backtrack on all possible moves that the robot can do given its current state.
 It recurses and views all possible next states to try to find a solution.

-### Complexity
+### Dynamic Programming Approach + Complexity

-The state space is all possible robot states, i.e. all possible combos of current orders with elapsed delivery times * all current robot locations, and the backtracking algorithm will need to search possibly all of them.
+The state space is all possible robot states, i.e. all possible combos of current orders with elapsed delivery times * all current robot locations, and the algorithm will need to search possibly all of them.

+There's optimal substructure in this problem, since the minimum-distance solution for a state with onboard orders O and waiting orders W will be the minimum-distance solution across the next robot state (a subproblem) after any possible pickups/dropoffs + the distance to do that pickup or dropoff.

+W will always decrease in size to O, and O can only have elements from W, and once an element from O is dropped off it never comes again, so every next robot state will be a smaller subproblem of the previous "parent" robot state.

+Therefore, we can use dynamic programming to solve this problem since it has a set state space and a problem can be broken down into strictly smaller subproblems.

+We use memoization on the robot states (the `Robot` struct has a toString() function which provides a unique hash for each robot state) so that each subproblem is only ever calculated once.

-The robot can have nC1 + nC2 + ... nCn = 2^n possibilities for current orders, and taking into account the different
+The robot can have nC1 + nC2 + ... nCn = 2^n possibilities for current orders, so the state space
-elapsed delivery times, the complexity becomes max HRTT of any order*2^n = O(2^n).
-If this problem is NP-hard, which it likely is, then this is the best complexity we can get for a solution (assuming P != NP).
+is O(2^n), since a robot state will have some subset of these orders.

+TODO figure out rest of complexity